Vets-Who-Code/march2021/phaseOneNotes/weekThree.md

 # Day 1
 ## Design Psychology
 - standups
-- gross gif, uniform card, zombie toolbar
-- responsive.css
-- design phychology (how it affects interaction and how people feel)
-ex: one-click button from Amazon, heinz
+- When projects get really complicated.
+Sometimes developers will use more than one CSS file.
+This usually consists of making a responsive.css and putting media queries in them.
+- What is design phychology?
+It basically consists of how your page affects interaction and how it makes people feel.
+Examples are the one-click button from Amazon and the large top on the Heinz ketchup bottle.
 - http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=1&u=%2Fn[…]m.htm&r=1&f=G&l=50&s1=5960411.PN.&OS=PN/5960411&RS=PN/5960411
 - design physchology forums, rating , blogs, content
 - tomorrow design psychology exercise (randomly pick a product. three minutes. how to make this impactful to the user using user stories) media, health, business, social, ecommerce, porn